Shiyinq/fortuna-flow/README.md

 ```

 After running the above commands, the application will be running on port 8000.
 You can open the API documentation in a browser at the address http://localhost:8000/docs.

-### **Short Explanation**

-* Step 1: Clone the application repository from GitHub.
-* Step 2: Create a virtual environment (venv) using conda.
-* Step 3: Create the `.env` file.
-* Step 4: Update the `.env` file with the MongoDB and PORT information.
-* Step 5: Run the server with the `sh script/start-dev.sh` command.
-* Step 6: Open the API documentation in a browser.